To restore Mahoe Reserve to a healthy indigenous ecosystem, highly valued by the community.

-- To provide young people an outdoor classroom with an opportunity to participate in a community project that develops attitudes and values towards conservation of the natural environment.
+- To provide young people with an outdoor classroom and an opportunity to participate in a community project that develops attitudes and values towards conservation of the natural environment.

 - To encourage local schools to undertake various ecological and environmental projects as part of their school curriculum.

-- To provide an opportunity for everyone to learn about and enjoy the original natural environment of Lincoln.
+- To provide an opportunity for the general public to learn about and enjoy the original natural environment of Lincoln.